How To Make Video Game Development More Efficient With Six Sigma

 - Finding shortcuts, or hacks, that create the same feature with less coding effort can be more efficient and reduce time waste.
 Hacking code can cut be a quick way to try out a feature without investing too much time.

 Gamers: What are other ways you notice that your team’s development process by be hampered by waste?
 Using a six sigma approach can help you and your office develop games in a smarter and faster way.
-Try out a free online session and to learn more about Six Sigma today!
+Try out our online training programs and to learn more about Six Sigma today!